-The applicability of this method contemplates several assumptions to be considered valid, such as:

-"The survey must be applied to a significant and heterogeneous sample: When designing a questionnaire for experts, reliability cannot be internally gauged, because it is implied that experts tend to rather have the same opinion on the subject under discussion, decreasing the total variability of the survey and thus decreasing the alpha" (Da Hora et al., 2010, p.
+The applicability of this method contemplates several assumptions to be considered valid, e.g. "the survey must be applied to a significant and heterogeneous sample: When designing a questionnaire for experts, reliability cannot be internally gauged, because it is implied that experts tend to rather have the same opinion on the subject under discussion, decreasing the total variability of the survey and thus decreasing the alpha" (Da Hora et al., 2010, p.
 6).

 The sample can be characterised by a predominance of Southern Europeans, who share many cultural aspects and values.
-In addition, the majority of the participants are a part of the same age group, Generation Z, which had an early exposure to technological devices.
+In addition, most of the participants are a part of the same age group, Generation Z, which had an early exposure to technological devices.
 Thus, a very large percentage of our respondents is on a similar wavelength regarding the theme, decreasing the variability of the answers obtained, and consequently the Cronbach Alpha Coefficient.

 4.3.
-CHI-SQUARE TEST ANALYSES
+Chi-Square test analyses